These options are available for this product:*

 The temperature of the resistance depends on the power that it will dissipate and on the ohmic value.
 The chart on page 2 of the data sheet shows the amount of power which can be dissipated considering the temperature of the wire equal to 600°C. Many other factors affect the ability of dissipation; please consult our technical data sheet for detailed information.

-Resistance is normally assembled in groups via rods and ceramic spacer bushings or through support bars.
-Thanks to the rhomboid shape, the RCE lends itself to be ventilated.
+Resistance is normally assembled in groups via rods and ceramic spacer bushings.
+Thanks to its shape, the RMS lends itself to be ventilated.
 The terminals in stainless steel are suitable for connection via cable terminals.
 If installed in a group we recommend keeping a distance between the resistances of at least 30 mm.